Explore the Richness of Chinese Culture

 China is home to 56 ethnic groups, each with unique languages, customs, and traditions.

-• Han Culture: The majority Han people contribute significantly to China’s shared cultural identity.
+• Han Culture: The majority of Han people contribute significantly to China’s shared cultural identity.

-• Ethnic Minorities: Explore the vibrant cultures of ethnic groups like the Tibetans, Uighurs, Zhuang, and Miao, known for their distinctive festivals, clothing, and music.
+• Ethnic Groups: Explore the vibrant cultures of ethnic groups like the Tibetans, Uighurs, Zhuang, and Miao, known for their distinctive festivals, clothing, and music.

 Festivals and Celebrations